firehol/blocklist-ipsets/README.md

 [malwaredomainlist.com](http://www.malwaredomainlist.com) list of malware active ip addresses

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.malwaredomainlist.com/hostslist/ip.txt).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Thu May 14 20:46:41 UTC 2015.

 The ipset `malwaredomainlist` has **1283** entries, **1283** unique IPs.